Amenability notions of hypergroups and some applications to locally compact groups: Abstract

 \section{Abstract}

-Different notions of amenability of hypergroups and the relations between them are studied.
-Developing Leptin's theorem for hypergroups, we characterize the existence of a bounded approximate identity for the Fourier algebra of hypergroups.
-We study the Leptin condition for some classes of hypergroups derived from representation theory of compact groups.
-Studying amenability of the hypergroup algebra of discrete commutative hypergroups, we apply these hypergroup tools to derive some results on amenability properties of some Banach algebras on locally compact groups.
-We prove some results concerning amenability of $ZA(G)=A(G) \cap ZL^1(G)$ for compact groups $G$ and amenability of $Z\ell^1(G)$ for FC groups $G$.
-Also we show that proper Segal algebras of compact connected simply connected real Lie groups are not approximately amenable.
-1.0em {\bf Keyword:} hypergroups; Fourier algebra; amenability; compact groups.
+Different notions of amenability on hypergroups and their relations are studied.
+Developing Leptin's theorem for discrete hypergroups, we characterize the existence of a bounded approximate identity for hypergroup Fourier algebras.
+We study the Leptin condition for discrete hypergroups derived from the representation theory of some classes of compact groups.
+Studying amenability of the hypergroup algebras for discrete commutative hypergroups, we obtain some results on amenability properties of some central Banach algebras on compact and discrete groups.
+1.0em {\bf Keyword:} hypergroups; Fourier algebra; amenability; compact groups; finite conjugacy groups.
 1.0em {\bf AMS codes:} 43A62, 46H20.

 2.5em